InnokentiyTrifonov/effective_mobile_test/README.md

 # effective_mobile_test

-Test task for the position of junior flutter developer
+Test task for the position of flutter developer